 Wireframes, mockups, and prototypes are indispensable parts of mobile app development so no matter what type of mobile app you’re planning to develop, you need them to capture the whole concept of a product, test the flow before implementation, and make changes quickly.
 This is what these design elements promise.

-Other reasons for why a business needs these visual methods in a project is what we will explore here.
+Other reasons why a business needs these visual methods in a project are what we will explore here.

 - Save development costs